Our Gardening Year 2023

 May – Week 2:

 More weeding and watering.
-Fiona starts the annual whitewashing to avoid an end of season rush to beat the weather.
+Fiona starts the annual whitewashing to avoid an end-of-season rush to beat the weather.
 It has to be applied after the risk of frost has passed.

 May – Week 3:

 Spend World Bee Day filing all morning – amazing numbers of bees all around the garden and meadows.
 A swarm is definitely settled into the German Butter churn hive, so spend a bit of time filming this through the week.
 Have a session weeding out grass from the terrace garden.
 A vital thing to do as the flower heads emerge.
-Plant out my Hydrangea cuttings from 9cm pots into molehill/big bags – they look healthier within just a few days, and will be more resilient in the dry weather than left as was.
+Plant out my Hydrangea cuttings from 9cm pots into molehill/big bags – they look healthier within just a few days and will be more resilient in the dry weather than left as was.

 Light duties on Sunday morning, since Richard sheared the sheep late in the afternoon.
-A relief to get this done, and we can now amalgamate the ewes with lambs with the rest of the flock and go back to rotating them round the 4 non-hay fields every 3 to 4 days.
+A relief to get this done, and we can now amalgamate the ewes with lambs with the rest of the flock and go back to rotating them around the 4 non-hay fields every 3 to 4 days.

-Plant out a couple of Clematis ‘Huldine’ cuttings from 2 years ago, water in stake and slug pellet.
+Plant out a couple of Clematis ‘Huldine’ cuttings from 2 years ago, water in stake, and slug pellet.
 It’s a really vigorous form once it gets going.
 Tie in other Clematis around the garden, since winds are strong at the moment and lengthy new shoots are vulnerable at this stage.

 May – Week 4:

-Film and edit another What3Plants YouTube of Camassia, Allium and Aquilegia on the front terrace.
+Film and edit another What3Plants YouTube of Camassia, Allium, and Aquilegia on the front terrace.

 Trim back the hedge below the PV to avoid loss of PV output.

 Add a part drawn out super taken off last autumn, onto the PV hive.
-Collect more snowdrop seed, daily watering now in the morning on a 2 part cycle.
+Collect more snowdrop seed, daily watering now in the morning on a 2-part cycle.
 Fiona does more sterling work wire brushing off the gable wall.
 Weed out/thin the carrots.
 Cut some of the grass again.
-Dead head some of the Welsh poppies and Aquilegia – finessing really but we have a group coming mid-June so it’ll be nice if we can get them to last until then, plus more food for the bees!
+Deadhead some of the Welsh poppies and Aquilegia – finessing really but we have a group coming mid-June so it’ll be nice if we can get them to last until then, plus more food for the bees!

 Feed in raspberry canes between wires, as I water them.

 Another session of stone collection from the stream to fill in a rutted section of the track and top-dress with scalpings.
 More hand-weeding.
 Move as many pots/root trainers as possible into at least half-shade.
 They need less water and seem to grow away much better.
 Cut the rest of the grass again.
 Collect some Crocus seed and Daphne bholua berries, for the very first time.
-They turn black very quickly, and then become soft, so the bushes need careful scanning from below, every day.
+They turn black very quickly and then become soft, so the bushes need careful scanning from below, every day.
 I’ll save them all until I have enough to sow a batch – they need sowing whilst fresh, apparently.

 Fiona finishes scraping off and priming, then painting twice the house gable end.
 We have our method for this – it’s a constant battle facing the prevailing winds and rain, and sadly whitewash is completely inadequate, so it has always had a more impermeable coating – at least on the outside, the inside finish being breathable.

-Collect Dicentra seeds, and more Daphne berries.
+Collect Dicentra seeds and more Daphne berries.

 Make a YouTube video compilation of World Bee Day 2023 out of footage shot on May 20th.
-More lifting of daffodils in the green into biomass pellet bags – digging out all of last autumn’s new arrivals from the Amelanchier beds, and handily lining up the labelled bags in part shade behind the beds.
-Then, a few sessions collecting more molehills from the top hay meadow and barrowing down to top up these beds.
-Getting into the meadow like this shows just how much it’s changed again this year – more orchids and pignut, vastly less yellow rattle – at last we seem to be over peak rattle.
+More lifting of daffodils in the green into biomass pellet bags – digging out all of last autumn’s new arrivals from the Amelanchier beds, and handily lining up the labelled bags in the part shade behind the beds.
+Then, a few sessions collecting more molehills from the top hay meadow and barrowing them down to top up these beds.
+Getting into the meadow like this shows just how much it’s changed again this year – more orchids and pignut, vastly less yellow rattle – at last, we seem to be over peak rattle.

 A bit more salting.
 Move more plants in small pots into semi-shade, as the sunshine and drought conditions continue.
-Daily watering now of all key areas with pots in the garden has to be split into an alternate day rota – veg/upper pots one day; lower pots/terrace pots the next.
+Daily watering now of all key areas with pots in the garden has to be split into an alternate day rota – veg/upper pots one day; and lower pots/terrace pots the next.

 Late May/June – Week 1: